Are you a carer in crisis?

 Social care support

 For any concerns relating to the support or safety of a vulnerable adult or child, ring Derbyshire County Council's Call Derbyshire on tel: 01629 533190.
 (This number is available from 8am to 8pm, Mon to Fri, 9.30am to 4pm Sat.
-If you need to contact someone outside of those times, including bank holidays, you can ring the emergency out-of-hours team on tel: 01629 532600)
+If you need to contact someone in an emergency outside of those times, including bank holidays, you can ring the emergency out-of-hours team on tel: 01629 532600)

 If crisis or emergency means you are unable to provide care

 Sometimes things happen when you least expect them to.
 A crisis or emergency situation may mean you are unable to provide the usual level of care for the family member or friend that you look after.
 An emergency or crisis refers to something that couldn't be planned for, for example: